This review is based on ADA accessiblity, our experience and opinion. Your mileage may vary.

 The "over flow" camping is located near the pool which have electric hookups only.

-WiFi hotspot is located in the family lodge.
+WiFi hotspot is located in the upper lodge.
 Signal is spotty and best location for a signal is the tables near the store and the rest rooms.
-One camper purposely parks his RV in the "over flow" section as he's able to get WiFi from there using a WiFi booster.

 The Skagit Speedway is close to the park.
-If you're looking for some peace and quite on your camping trip when you stay here, be sure to check their schedule before making your reservation.
+If you're looking for some peace and quiet on your camping trip, be sure to check their schedule before making your reservation.
 It's LOUD. http://www.skagitspeedway.com/schedule/

-The Skagit Casino and Resort is very close to the park too.
+The Skagit Casino and Resort is very close to the park, too.
 We can get to that with our electric vehicles.
-We like to go there for their burgers and fries, ocassionaly.
-They're very delicious!
+Click the link to see our review of the casino.